R3GAL0/Weather-Dashboard/README.md

 ## Description

 An app to show you the weather at any city in the world.
 It shows you the weather today and for the next 5 days afterwards.
-Note: You need to double click search to get your search results.
-Also, previously searched does not repopulate results at this time.
+Note: Previously searched does not repopulate results at this time.

 <img src='./assets/images/img1.JPG' alt='Image of the website'/>